bitstashco/BitStash-Android-Wallet/README.md

 ## How to contribute, test or use for your own project?

 The best way to submit feedback and report bugs is to [open a GitHub issue](https://github.com/bitstashco/BitStash-Android-Wallet/issues/new).

-This project is built with Android Studio using Java and Kolten.
+This project was built with Android Studio using Java and Kolten.

 1. Install Android Stuido
 2. Install Android NDK